atiumcache/PF_forecast/README.md

 - Determine forecast accuracy by comparing the predictions against observed data.
 - Finally, compare accuracy results between particle filter and MCMC predictions.

-We will utilize a bash script to automate this process on a HPC cluster.
+We will utilize a bash script to automate and parallelize most of this process on a HPC cluster.

 ### Collect New Hospitalization Data
 Download the new hospitalization reports and split the data into state-level data using the `process_new_data.py` script.

 ### Run the Particle Filter
-For each state, we run the particle filter `particle_filter.py` on the state-level data.
+For each location, we run the particle filter `particle_filter.py` on the state-level data.
 This outputs an inferred transmission rate `β`.

 ### Forecasting
 The `prog3_cpt-PLT-prd_v0-4.R` script uses trend forecasting to predict the transmission rate `β` up to 28 days into the future.